InvadingOctopus/octopuskit/README.md

 # OctopusKit ![OctopusKit Logo](https://github.com/InvadingOctopus/octopuskit/blob/develop/Assets/Images/SinclairZXSpectrumOK-Slim.png?raw=true)

-A 2D game engine in 100% Swift for iOS, macOS and tvOS.
+A 2D game engine based on ECS and written in 100% Swift for iOS, macOS and tvOS.

+If you've tried making a game in Swift while sticking to the official APIs, this may be for you!
 OctopusKit wraps and extends Apple's frameworks:

-• **GameplayKit**'s flexible Entity-Component-System architecture lets you dynamically compose game behavior.
+• **GameplayKit** for a flexible Entity-Component-System architecture to dynamically compose game behavior.
-• **SpriteKit** gives you full access to textures, physics and GPU shaders.
+• **SpriteKit** for 2D graphics, physics and GPU shaders.
-• **SwiftUI**'s declarative syntax lets you quickly design fluid, scalable HUDs.
+• **SwiftUI** for quickly designing fluid, scalable HUDs with a declarative syntax.
-• **Metal** under the hood ensures the best native performance.
+• **Metal** to ensure the best native performance under the hood.
-• OS-independent components let you handle mouse + touch input with the same code, and compile natively for iOS + macOS without needing Catalyst etc.
+• OS-independent components let you handle mouse/touch or keyboard/gamepad input with the same code, and compile natively for iOS + macOS without needing Catalyst.

 ![QuickStart Demo](https://github.com/InvadingOctopus/octopuskit/blob/develop/QuickStart/Images/OctopusKitQuickStartDemo.gif?raw=true)